 If you’re switching from an existing Yorkshire Bank account to Current Account Control, please make sure that you have enough available funds to cover any payments made before the account switch that are charged to your account afterwards.

 If you feel Current Account Control could help you manage your finances, please contact your local branch.
 We’ll discuss your options and explain what happens when you switch.

 GLOSSARY OF TERMS

 Borrowing that you've agreed with us in advance is called planned borrowing.
 If we can't help you with planned borrowing, you can ask why and we’ll explain the main reason.
 If we agree to the borrowing, we'll let you know in writing.
-Borrowing is subject to status and you must be at least 18 years old.
+All credit facilities are subject to status and applicants must be aged 18 years or over.